ietf-wg-cellar/ebml-specification/specification.markdown

 #### maxver

-Within an EBML Schema, the XPath of `@maxver` attribute is `/EBMLSchema/element/@maxver`.
+Within an EBML Schema, the XPath of the `@maxver` attribute is `/EBMLSchema/element/@maxver`.

 The maxver (maximum version) attribute stores a non-negative integer that